Gastroesophageal Reflux Disease (GERD)

 Treatment may include:

 - Medications.
 If needed, your baby's doctor may prescribe medications to help with reflux.
 There are medications that help decrease the amount of acid the stomach makes, which, in turn, will cut down on the heartburn associated with reflux.
+Other medications can help the stomach to empty more quickly.

-- Providing your infant with more calories by adding a prescribed supplement to formula or breast milk to make the milk higher in calories than normal
+- Providing your infant with more calories by adding a prescribed supplement to formula or breast milk to make the milk higher in calories than normal.

 - Tube feedings.
 Some babies with reflux have other conditions that make them tired, such as congenital heart disease or prematurity.
 In addition to having reflux, these babies may not be able to drink very much without becoming sleepy.
 Other babies are not able to tolerate a normal amount of formula in the stomach without vomiting, and would do better if a small amount of milk was given continuously.
 In both of these cases, tube feedings may be recommended.
 Formula or breast milk is given through a tube that is placed in the nose, guided through the esophagus, and into the stomach (nasogastric tube).
 Nasogastric tube feedings can be given in addition to, or instead of, what a baby takes from a bottle.
 Nasoduodenal tubes can also be used to bypass stomach.